ncatlab/nlab-content/pages/3/8/9/3/23983/content.md

 Then, we have the [[computation rule]] or [[beta-reduction]] rule.
 This says that for all elements $a:A$ and $y:B(a)$, substituting the dependent function $t:\prod_{a:A} \prod_{y:B(a)} C(a,a,\mathrm{refl}_A(x),y,y,\mathrm{hrefl}_{x:A.B(x)}(a, y))$ into the eliminator along heterogeneous [[reflexive relation|reflexivity]] for $a$ and $y$ yields an element equal to $t(a, y)$ itself.
 Normally "equal" here means [[judgmental equality]] (a.k.a. definitional equality), but it is also possible for it to mean [[propositional equality]] (a.k.a. typal equality), so there are two possible computation rules.

-Computation rules for heterogeneous identity types:
+Computation rules for indexed heterogeneous identity types:

 * Judgmental computational rule
 $$\frac{